prasoontandon/Typing-Speed-Test/README.md

 # What did I learn

 * Python language
-* Libraries and Modules in Python
+* Libraries and modules in Python
 * CMD usage

 # Usage